-- Recognize that the people of Ontario are entitled to expect their drinking water to be safe; and - Provide for the protection of human health and the prevention of drinking water health hazards through the control and regulation of Drinking Water Systems and drinking water testing.
+- recognize that the people of Ontario are entitled to expect their drinking water to be safe; and - provide for the protection of human health and the prevention of drinking water health hazards through the control and regulation of Drinking Water Systems and drinking water testing.

-This Report has also been prepared to satisfy the requirements of Schedule 22 of Ontario Regulation 170/03 - Drinking Water Systems (Summary Reports for Municipalities).
+This report has also been prepared to satisfy the requirements of Schedule 22 of Ontario Regulation 170/03 - Drinking Water Systems (Summary Reports for Municipalities).

-For the 2022 reporting period, a separate Annual Report, which contains data related to annual testing and sampling parameters, was prepared to fulfill Section 11 of Ontario Regulation 170/03 - Drinking Water Systems.
-This report will be posted on the City's website by March 31, 2023.
+For the 2023 reporting period, a separate Annual Report, which contains data related to annual testing and sampling parameters, was prepared to fulfill Section 11 of Ontario Regulation 170/03 - Drinking Water Systems and was posted on the City's website by February 28, 2024.

-1.2 QUALITY MANAGEMENT SYSTEM (QMS) POLICY
+1.2 Quality Management System (QMS) Policy